404FoundingFather/wolfram-sim-ehammond/memory-bank/05-uidesign.md

 6.  **User clicks** "Stop" button.
     - System: Backend stops continuous simulation.
 Visualization remains at the last state.
 7.  **User clicks** "Reset" button.
     - System: Frontend clears the current visualization and status displays (step, atom/relation counts, messages).
 Backend is requested to reset its internal state to be ready for a new initialization (or simply the frontend stops interacting with the old simulation instance if the backend is stateless between distinct `InitializeSimulation` calls).
 The selected initial state and rule in the UI dropdowns remain unchanged.
-Simulation control buttons ("Step", "Run", "Stop") become disabled.
-"Initialize Simulation" button remains/becomes enabled.
+Simulation control buttons ("Step", "Run", "Stop", "Save Hypergraph") become disabled or reflect a no-active-simulation state.
+"Initialize Simulation" and "Load Hypergraph" buttons remain/become enabled.
+8.  **User clicks** "Save Hypergraph" button.
+    - System: Frontend prompts for a filename (optional, can default).
+Backend saves the current hypergraph state to the specified file.
+Confirmation message shown.

 ### Error Flow (Example: Backend Connection Lost)
 1. User attempts an action (e.g., "Step").